 Will: I didn’t want one.

-The trade-off was a higher interest rate: 5.3 percent at a time when everyone else was getting approved at 4 percent.
-That’s our punishment for living unconventionally, I suppose.
+We got smacked with a higher interest rate: 5.375 percent at a time when everyone else was getting approved at less than 3 percent.
+That’s the punishment for living unconventionally, I suppose.

 A second investor went under contract at $325,000, but pulled out.

-By the time we spotted it, the house had sat on the market for 16 months.
+By the time I spotted it, the house had sat on the market for 16 months.
 The owner was heading into foreclosure.
 He was desperate to sell.

 But the homeowner owed $325,000 on it.
 His bank would lose the $100,000 difference.
 Were they willing to do that?

-Will and I wrote – I’m not joking – a 24-page letter detailing all the structural deficiencies of the house, pleading a case for why a home in such bad condition should sell for a $100,000 discount.
-We argued that no one else would buy a house with foundational problems, and noted that the bank would collect even less for the house at a foreclosure auction.
+I wrote – I’m not joking – a 24-page letter detailing all the structural deficiencies of the house, pleading a case for why a home in such bad condition should sell for a $100,000 discount.
+We argued that no one else would buy a house with foundational problems, and noted that the bank would lose even more money if they sold the house at a foreclosure auction.

-And we included pictures.
+And I included pictures.
 Lots and lots of pictures.
-All of them unflattering.

 The bank said yes.
-We are now the proud owners of a rotting building.
+I’m now the proud owner of a rotting building.

-But we took a risk — and a six-figure debt.
+But I took a risk — and a six-figure debt.
 Would it pay off?
-What will people rent it for?
-Tune in to Part 3 to learn how it’s doing, one year later – and what our plans are for our next investment property.
+Tune in to Part 3 to learn how it’s doing, one year later.